 That being said, SPT is a great place to start if you’re solely focused on functionality.
 If the look and feel of the tool don’t bother you, try it out.

-Almost everything you would ever need to know to market your book successfully can be found on Amazon ASIN.
-Features of their platform include:
+Next on our list of free alternative options is Amazon ASIN.
+Almost everything you would ever need to know to market your book successfully can be found here.
+The best features of their platform include:

 - Sales data

 - PPC costs

 Not all of their features are free, but the ones that writers would use — like keyword researcher and product listing tool — are available at no cost.
 Many people have used the HTML description writer to create eye-catching descriptions with little effort.

 Although technically an Amazon KDP listing tool that can be used for products as well as books, Amazon ASIN provides reliable information that can help you succeed.
 They also offer a sales calculator that will let you know how sales ranks of your competitors correspond to real-time sales.

 Amazon Suggestion Expander